 Bangkok Transit Cards Recap

-| System | Coverage | Stored Value Card |
+| System | Coverage | Main Card or Payment Option |

 |---|---|---|

-| MRT Blue & Purple Lines | Underground + suburban | MRT Card or Mangmoom Card |
+| MRT Blue & Purple Lines | Underground + suburban | Contactless bank card, token, or older MRT card (being phased out) |

-| MRT Pink & Yellow Lines | Elevated suburban monorails | Rabbit Card or Mangmoom Card |
+| MRT Pink & Yellow Lines | Elevated suburban monorails | Rabbit Card, token, or contactless payment where supported |

 | BTS | Elevated city rail | Rabbit Card |

-| Airport Rail Link | Airport <> city rail | Airport Link Card |
+| Airport Rail Link | Airport <> city rail | Airport Link Card or token |

 Using the MRT: Step-by-Step

-- Pass through bag scanners at security
+- Pass through the bag scanners at security

-- Follow signs to the correct platform
+6. Follow the signs to the correct platform

-If you’re traveling on Bangkok’s MRT or BTS for the first time, you might witness a small but curious scene: a local passenger quickly jumping up to offer their seat — not to an elderly person or pregnant woman — but to a perfectly energetic young child.
+If you’re traveling on Bangkok’s MRT or BTS for the first time, you might witness a small but curious scene: a local passenger quickly jumping up to offer their seat, not to an elderly person or pregnant woman, but to a perfectly energetic young child.
 Foreigners often watch in bemusement, as this goes against their expectations.

 Yet in Thailand, it’s common and entirely natural: children are highly cherished, and locals often feel a sense of responsibility and kindness towards them, prioritizing their comfort.
 It’s one of those small, heartwarming cultural details that often catches visitors by surprise and leaves a lasting impression of everyday kindness in Thailand.